-At Willenken Wilson Loh & Delgado LLP, we firmly believe in the importance of diversity and inclusion in the legal profession.
+At Willenken LLP, we firmly believe in the importance of diversity and inclusion in the legal profession.
 In fact, as a minority-owned law firm, these principles are hallmarks of our practice.

-Our firm is comprised of women and men of diverse racial, ethnic and social backgrounds — we are Indian-American, Cuban-American, Chinese-American, Korean-American, and Japanese-American, among other ethnicities.
+Our firm is comprised of women and men of diverse racial, ethnic and social backgrounds — we are Indian American, Chinese American, and Japanese American, among other ethnicities.
 We staff our cases with a diverse group of partners and associates by virtue of the composition of our firm.
 We don’t have to go out of our way to ensure broad-based thinking occurs within every case — it happens organically because of who we are and where we came from, and it ensures that we can build credibility with clients and juries alike.

 Diversity and Inclusion at Willenken: A Snapshot